 Provide benefits employees can tailor to their needs

 Most employees highly value their benefits.
-An American Health Insurance Plans study found that 56 percent of employees surveyed would stick with an employer because of the benefits they receive.
+A recent study found that 78% of employees surveyed would stick with an employer because of the benefits they receive.

 Employees don’t want canned coverage that offers only one or two choices.
 They want to pick the coverage options that will best serve their needs.
 They also look for ways to minimize out-of-pocket costs.

 Since employees spend over $10,000 on average a year for medical care, many employers offer benefits with preventive care options that help employees cut costs.
 By taking advantage of health screenings, potential problems can be found early, such as serious medical conditions, oral health concerns, or vision issues.

 Educate employees so they can make smart choices

 Research states that only half of employees understand their benefits.
 Workers often are confused about the terms and covered services, such as co-pays, out-of-pocket expenses, or deductibles.

 Employers should invest time in helping employees understand their benefit choices, so they pick the right plans.
 Provide a list of questions for employees to use when reviewing plans to make sure the coverage and cost is the right fit.

 Offer a menu of benefit choices